- Albums

 About George Harrison

-George Harrison, born in Liverpool in 1943, was the lead guitarist of The Beatles and a pivotal figure in the band's evolution.
-Often referred to as "the quiet Beatle," Harrison's influence extended far beyond his iconic guitar riffs.
-He was a rock and roll enthusiast, drawing inspiration from legends like Fats Domino and Carl Perkins, and his fascination with Indian culture and spirituality introduced a rich, new dimension to the Beatles' sound.
-Harrison's songwriting and incorporation of Indian instrumentation broadened the scope of popular music, making him one of the most talented and influential musicians of the 20th century.
-His journey, from the youngest member of The Beatles to a solo artist and producer, left an indelible mark on the music world.
-Harrison passed away in 2001, but his legacy continues to inspire generations of musicians and fans alike.
+George Harrison, born in Liverpool in 1943, was the lead guitarist of The Beatles and a pivotal figure in the evolution of popular music.
+Often dubbed "the quiet Beatle," Harrison's influence extended far beyond his understated persona.
+He was a rock and roll and rhythm and blues enthusiast, drawing inspiration from legends like Fats Domino and Curtis Mayfield.
+Harrison's fascination with Indian culture and spirituality introduced a rich tapestry of sounds and themes into The Beatles' music, broadening the band's global appeal.
+His solo career further showcased his songwriting prowess and musical versatility, making him one of the most talented and influential musicians of the 20th century.
+Harrison's legacy endures through his timeless hits and his enduring impact on the music world.

 Best vinyl LP prices!